 Friendly Folks from Comox

-For a change I went to sleep with a pleasant buzz rather than one associated with a blood-sucking insect.
+For a change I went to sleep with a pleasant buzz rather than one associated with blood-sucking insects.

 Calvert Island and Fitz Hugh Sound from Fury Island